Order of Angell: Challenges and responses, 1970s-1999

 This arrangement satisfied HEW but not Michigamua's critics, especially Native American students.
 One of them, Grace Pego, had filed a separate civil-rights claim in 1976 shortly after Blumenthal and Tanay made their Title IX complaint.
 Pego asserted that Michigamua — and thus the university, by supporting it— was violating an amendment to the federal Civil Rights Act of 1964 "by denying membership to minorities and ridiculing Native American culture."
-The university deflected federal action by pointing to Michigamua's induction of numerous African Americans and citing the group's assertion that it "holds the American Indian in highest esteem."
+The university deflected federal action by pointing to Michigamua's induction of numerous African Americans and citing the group's assertion that it "holds the American Indian in the highest esteem."
 But Native American students and their non-native supporters would echo Pego's complaint in the coming years, insisting that Michigamua's traditions made a racist mockery of native cultures.

 Confronted with such complaints, members of Michigamua usually invoked either of two points of view.
 Older alumni, echoing the founders, typically argued that Michigamua honored Native Americans.
 Younger members were more likely to say that critics were mistaking Michigamua's practices as commentary on actual Native Americans, when in fact the "tribe" had crafted a subculture of its own out of pop-culture Indian caricatures.
 The Michigan Daily quoted an unnamed member of the 1975 cadre as saying: "Michigamua — unfortunately, maybe — has adopted things from the grade-B movies on TV.
 I don't think anybody in Michigamua considers them to be Indian.
 It's always Michigamua tradition, Michigamua lore, an identity of Michigamua rather than Indian."

 From the 1970s through the 1990s, Michigamua continued to induct new cadres, but its standing had declined.
 With the departure of Rope Day from the central campus, many Michigan students were no longer even aware of the organization.
 It also came under scrutiny for hazing activities banned by the Michigan Student Assembly.

 In 1988, two new blows challenged Michigamua's grip on its traditions.
 The Michigan Student Assembly voted to withdraw its recognition of Michigamua as an approved student organization, citing critics' charges of racism and elitism.
-And the Michigan Civil Rights Commission warned the state's universities that any use of Indian names, logos or mascots violated state civil-rights laws.
+And the Michigan Civil Rights Commission warned the state's universities that any use of Indian names, logos, or mascots violated state civil rights laws.